Janet Taylor Spence Award

 Deadline: October 15, 2016

-The APS Janet Taylor Spence Award was established to recognize transformative early career contributions to psychological science.
+The APS Janet Taylor Spence Award recognizes transformative early career contributions to psychological science.

 Research contributions can be transformative in various ways, such as the establishment of new approaches or paradigms within a field of psychology, or the development or advancement of research that cuts across fields of psychological science.
 The common thread is that Award winners should reflect the best of the many new and cutting edge ideas coming out of our most creative and promising investigators who, together, embody the future of psychological science.
 The Janet Taylor Spence Award will be given to at least five recipients yearly at the APS Annual Convention.

 Janet Taylor Spence Award Committee